Dimension reduction for integrative survival analysis: Introduction

 In this article, we propose a new variable selection and dimension reduction method for such integrative survival analyses.
-Our methodological developments are motivated by a pan-cancer survival analysis: jointly across 18 distinct cancer types, we model survival as a function of patients' proteomic profiles.
-High-dimensional protein expression are particularly useful for survival analyses because these data often reveal complex pathophysiology which cannot be explained by genomic or transcriptomic factors \citep{baladandayuthapani2014bayesian,koomen2008proteomic}.
-Compared to the genome, which is static, the proteome provides a more dynamic lens through which cell physiology can be characterized.
-The development of pan-cancer survival models has been of recent interest \citep{akbani2014pan,maity2020bayesian} since these may help identify therapeutic targets shared across cancer types.
+Our methodological developments are motivated by a pan-cancer survival analysis in which we model survival as a function of patients' proteomic profiles jointly across 18 distinct cancer types.
+The proteome contributes to the complex pathophysiology of cancer in ways that cannot be explained by genomic or transcriptomic factors alone \citep{baladandayuthapani2014bayesian}.
+Recent studies have demonstrated that protein expression levels can be discordant with DNA copy numbers and RNA expression levels \citep{shankavaram2007transcript,akbani2014pan}, so using measurements of protein expression directly may provide novel insights regarding disease progression.
+More generally, pan-cancer survival models have been of recent interest because they may help identify therapeutic targets shared across cancer types \citep{wang2017multi,maity2020bayesian}.